 - Possibility to join the program at year 1 or year 2 depending on background and experience.

 - Master’s degree program offered by IMT Atlantique - Nantes campus – Department of Industrial Engineering, Automatic Control, and Computer Science.

-- Important notice: all information is indicative and subject to change without notice
+- Important notice: All information is indicative and subject to change without notice.

-Supply Chain management is concerned with the global management of physical, information flows for the elaboration of products, going from raw materials and suppliers through the production and distribution system down to the final consumers and transport activities play a key role in the organization of the system.
+Supply Chain Management is concerned with the global management of physical, information flows for the elaboration of products, going from raw materials and suppliers through the production and distribution system down to the final consumers and transport activities play a key role in the organization of the system.
 The design, planning, and optimization of global supply chains and their components (procurement, production, distribution, and transport) have become a key factor of performance competitiveness for companies of all sectors in the increasingly competitive global economy.
 The program covers the logistics activities of companies in the productive sectors as well as in the service activities.

 The performance of supply chains is a key factor in the competitiveness of firms in the industrial or service sectors in a competitive environment.
 It’s development relies on permanent search and adoption of innovations in many disciplines relative to engineering or management.
 Managers or supply chains or executives holding positions on related areas are permanently challenged with the development of innovative projects and the search for progress.
 New challenges have been introduced by the globalization of the economy and the new context of sustainable development.
-Be convinced of the challenge of becoming a manager of supply chain or related areas by consulting recent surveys and studies such as:
+Be convinced of the challenge of becoming a manager of a supply chain or related areas by consulting recent surveys and studies such as:

 - 8th Annual Global Survey of Supply Chain Progress -2010-

 - GCI_Capgemini Future Supply Chain 2016 Report